apiflask/apiflask/docs/openapi.md

 !!! tips

-    If the schema class' name ends with `Schema`, then it will be striped in the spec.
+    If the schema class' name ends with `Schema`, then it will be stripped in the spec.

 ### Response and request example